Dropshipping Scam

 Dropshipping is a retail fulfillment where a seller purchases inventory to fulfill their orders as they make sales from a third-party wholesaler, manufacturer, or in some case could be another retailer.

-• A buyer places an order with a merchant but another company a manufacturer, retailer, or wholesaler—ships the buyer’s product.
+A buyer places an order with a merchant, but another company—a manufacturer, retailer, or wholesaler—ships the buyer product.
+The merchant takes their cut and never has to handle the inventory.
+A merchant that uses dropshipping is basically a middleman.

-When a store sells merchandise using the dropshipping model, they purchase the item from a third party and ship it directly to the consumer.
+Anyone can start a dropshipping business.
+Instead, when a store sells merchandise using the dropshipping model, they purchase the item from a third party and ship it directly to the consumer.
+As a result, the seller doesn’t have to handle the product, making this ideal for small startup web stores.

-The most significant difference between dropshipping and standard retail stores is that the seller doesn’t own stock or inventory.
+The most significant difference between dropshipping and the standard retail stores is that the seller doesn’t own stock or inventory.
 Instead, the seller purchases inventory as needed from a third party—usually a wholesaler or manufacturer—to fulfill orders.
+Dropshipping saves a startup a lot of time and cost on boxing, and the labor goes with a shipping department’s expense, and much more, letting the startup control more of their profit.

 The Amazon / eBay Dropshipping